Emerging Democracy Support

 In order to protect and widen the space for democracy, we give succor to those who are working in young democracies to promote fundamental principles like gender equality, rule of law and press freedom.
 Transition is a long and complicated process, unique for each state.
 Nonetheless, there are basic lessons that can be applied regardless of the circumstances found in any individual country.

 By helping countries that have recently embarked on the democratic journey, the Community contributes to the protection of the values and principles of the Warsaw Declaration.
-Our projects targeting transitioning states focus on strengthening just and accountable institutions, instilling rule of law and protecting civic space in an effort to build strong, mature democracies.
+The Community’s projects targeting transitioning states focused on strengthening just and accountable institutions, instilling rule of law and protecting civic space in an effort to build strong, mature democracies.

-The LEND Network program provides sustainable support to young democracies by investing in future generations of leaders.
+The LEND Network program provided sustainable support to young democracies by investing in future generations of leaders.
 Over 100 professionals from Moldova and Tunisia benefited from ample opportunities for networking, knowledge-sharing and learning from those, who have successfully navigated transition in the past.
-Read more.

-Under the scope of our Decentralization initiative, several regional workshops were carried out in various parts of Ukraine.
+Under the scope of the Decentralization initiative, several regional workshops were carried out in various parts of Ukraine.
 Recommendations on the process assembled during the workshops made a direct impact on key Ukrainian decision-makers.
-Read more.

 As part of the Myanmar Constitutional Democracy Project, the Community contributed to capacity building workshops, which gathered participants representing government representatives, parliamentarians and civil society groups, and aimed to support the culture of constitutionalism and rule of law at the critical time in Myanmar’s history.